weil21/my_website_raw/content/authors/admin/_index.md

 - Visitors
 ---

 I am a cognitive scientist at the Decision Neuroscience Lab at the University of Basel.
-My research interests include decision-making, attention, and memory.
+My research interests include decision-making, risk-taking behavior, visual attention, and their interplay with episodic (long-term) memory.